objektwerks/java.x/README.md

 6. Maintain all Java project work in one or more Github repositories as required.

 >I recommend using both VS Code and Intellij, given their popularity in the Java space.
 Eventually you'll develop a
->preference for one IDE, but know both.
+>preference for one, but know both.

 >***Always keep it simple!*** ***And never forget Murphy's law!***